bloc-state/react-bloc/README.md

 export const SomeComponent = ({ id }: SomeComponentProps) => {
   const lastName = useBlocSelector(UserBloc, {

     // required: a pure selector function for narrowing your state
     selector: (state) => state.name.last,

-    // optional: decide when to listen to state changes, a state change causes a rerender
+    // optional: decide which state changes a component should react to
+    // it will rerender for all state changes by default
     listenWhen: (state) => state.id === id,

+    // optional: defaults to false, if set to true components will suspend when suspendWhen returns true
+    suspend: true,

-    // optional: decide when a component should suspend, if suspend is enabled
+    // optional: if suspend is enabled, decide when a component should suspend
     suspendWhen: (state) => state.status === "loading",

-    // optional, defaults to false, if set to true components will suspend when suspendWhen returns true
-    suspend: true,
   })

   return (